dnmvisser/nagios-check-email-round-trip/README.md

   --smtp-to SMTP_TO     TO address to use for sending (default: None) --subject-prefix SUBJECT_PREFIX
-                        Optional prefix for the message's Subject header. (default: Email monitoring ) --body BODY           Body of the message (default: Nagios email round trip test.
-This message can be ignored) --smtp-debuglevel SMTP_DEBUGLEVEL
+                        Optional prefix for the message's Subject header. (default: Email monitoring ) --smtp-debuglevel SMTP_DEBUGLEVEL
                         SMTP debug level (default: 0) --imap-server IMAP_SERVER